“February 11–17. John 2–4: ‘Ye Must Be Born Again’” Come, Follow Me—For Individuals and Families: New Testament 2019 (2019)

 Elder Jeffrey R. Holland taught, “The first great truth of all eternity is that God loves us with all of His heart, might, mind, and strength” (“Tomorrow the Lord Will Do Wonders among You,” Ensign or Liahona, May 2016, 127).
 How have you felt the love of God through the gift of His Son?

 The sacrament provides a time to reflect on the love of God and the gift of His Son.
 What hymns help you feel this love?
-Consider watching the video of the Mormon Tabernacle Choir singing “I Stand All Amazed” (LDS.org).
+Consider watching the video of The Tabernacle Choir at Temple Square singing “I Stand All Amazed” (ChurchofJesusChrist.org).
 What could you do to make the sacrament more meaningful?

 Some may be confused by Jesus’s statement that God is a spirit.
 The Joseph Smith Translation of this verse provides an important clarification: “For unto such hath God promised his Spirit” (in John 4:24, footnote a).
 Modern revelation also teaches that God has a body of flesh and bones (see D&C 130:22–23; see also Genesis 5:1–3; Hebrews 1:1–3).